 WHO WE ARE

-We are an independent Christian Fellowship, and it is our intention to join with an established, recognised, evangelical denomination.
+We are a Christian Fellowship, and a congregation of the United Free Church of Scotland – an established, recognised, evangelical denomination.

 WHAT WE BELIEVE